 Health and Wellness

 Your health is important to us and we want to help you maintain it.
 Here you will find a variety of information to help you maintain your health and have the best donation experience possible.
-You can even download a personal health record to help you keep track of you and your family's health information.

 Your blood pressure is the force of blood pushing against your blood vessel walls.
 When you have high blood pressure, the pressure in your arteries is elevated.
 One in four adults, about 50 million Americans, have high blood pressure.
 When untreated, it can increase the risk of heart attack and stroke.